 About the rim brake CLX 50 … Reports from other testers found the rim braking on these wheels adequate but not on par with those made with textured brake tracks.
 Actual weight measurements of these wheels run from 1408 to 1429 to 1438 grams vs. a claimed weight of 1375 grams.

-You can buy them using this link to JensonUSA or go through this one to Know’s Shop to see where you can buy the CLX 50 wheels online at stores I recommend because of their superior price, selection, and customer satisfaction ratings.
+You can buy them using these links to JensonUSA and Tredz or go through this one to Know’s Shop to see where you can buy the CLX 50 wheels online at stores I recommend because of their superior price, selection, and customer satisfaction ratings.

 * * * * *